CodeSeven/toastr/README.md

-# toastR
+# toastr
-**toastR** is a Javascript library for Gnome / Growl type non-blocking notifications. jQuery is required.
+**toastr** is a Javascript library for Gnome / Growl type non-blocking notifications. jQuery is required.
 The goal is to create a simple core library that can be customized and extended.

-*** toastR is currently a pre-release but will be going v1.0.0 beta very soon.
+*** toastr is currently a pre-release but will be going v1.0.0 beta very soon.
 We welcome any feedback.

 ## Demo
-Demo can be found at http://knockedup.github.com/toastR
+Demo can be found at http://knockedup.github.com/toastr

 ## Quick start

 ###3 Easy Steps
-For other API calls, see the [demo](http://knockedup.github.com/toastR).
+For other API calls, see the [demo](http://knockedup.github.com/toastr).

 1. Link to toastr.css `<link href="toastr.css" rel="stylesheet"/>`

 2. Link to toastr.js `<script src="toastr.js"></script>`

-3. use toastR to display a toast for info, success, warning or error
+3. use toastr to display a toast for info, success, warning or error

-        // Display an info toast with no title toastR.info('Are you the 6 fingered man?')
+        // Display an info toast with no title toastr.info('Are you the 6 fingered man?')

 ### Other Options

-    // Display a warning toast, with no title toastR.warning('My name is Inigo Montoya.
+    // Display a warning toast, with no title toastr.warning('My name is Inigo Montoya.
 You Killed my father, prepare to die!')

-    // Display a success toast, with a title toastR.success('Have fun storming the castle!', 'Miracle Max Says')
+    // Display a success toast, with a title toastr.success('Have fun storming the castle!', 'Miracle Max Says')

-    // Display an error toast, with a title toastR.error('I do not think that word means what you tink it means.', 'Inconceivable!')
+    // Display an error toast, with a title toastr.error('I do not think that word means what you tink it means.', 'Inconceivable!')

 ## Authors